 This is the crucial point where the “work smarter” aspect comes into play.
 Most of the people I grew up with answered this problem by drinking it away.
 They’d drink beer to dull the pain, then go into work again the next day and do it all over again.
 They’d sit around and complain about how “the man” in his various forms was out to get them – folks of various ethnicities would complain about white folks, women would complain about men, white men would complain about rich people, liberals would blame “trickle-down Reaganomics” conservatives, conservatives would blame “socialist” liberals.
 Everyone had “the man” holding them down, and they looked for someone else to blame.

-The first step to working smart is to stop blaming “the man” and start looking for every foothold you can grab to climb out of your situation.
 You don’t have to be educated or anything else to start doing this.
 You don’t need extra money laying around.
 You don’t need anything except a desire to accomplish more than you’re accomplishing and the work ethic to do something.

 Don’t believe me?
 What’s keeping any member of the working poor from trying any of the following?